The $185 million program will create housing that is safe, secure and modern.

 - Better suited to the ongoing needs of Victorians.

-Some people living on the estates will be asked to move while the work happens.
-This shouldn’t start until late 2017.
+People living on the estates will be asked to move while the work happens.

 You can choose to:

 - Return to the estate once the work is done

 - Move permanently.

 - Pay for your moving and utility connection costs